STS-68: Landing

+Landing took place at Runway 22 at Edwards Air Force Base on October 11, 1994.
+Endeavour was originally scheduled to land at the KSC at 11:36 am EDT; however, KSC landing attempts on that date were waved off due to cloud cover over the Shuttle Landing Facility.

-Landing October 11, 1994, 1:02:09 pm EDT.
-Edwards Air Force Base concrete Runway 22.
-Endeavour did an OMS deorbit burn at 12:09 pm EDT about 4600 mi from the landing strip at Edwards Air Force Base.
-The burn lasted 2 min 17 s which lowered Endeavour's velocity 232 ft/s.
+Endeavour performed an OMS deorbit burn at 12:09 pm EDT about 4600 mi from the landing strip at Edwards Air Force Base.
+The burn lasted 2 minutes 17 seconds, which lowered Endeavour's velocity by 232 ft/s.
 Astronaut John Casper flew the shuttle training aircraft at Edwards and said the weather was clear with light winds.
-Approach was from the southwest with a right overhead turn of 280 degrees.
-Nose wheel touchdown at 13:02:21 EDT.
-Wheel stop at 13:03:08 EDT.
+Approach was from the southwest of the landing site with a right overhead turn of 280 degrees.
+Nose wheel touched down at 1:02:21 pm EDT, with wheel stop at 1:03:08 pm EDT.
 Rollout was approximately 8495 ft down the runway.
-Landing speed at main touchdown was approximately 265 mi/h.
+Landing speed at main gear touchdown was approximately 265 mi/h.
 Orbiter landing mass was 100709 kg.
 Payload landing mass was 12511 kg.

-Landing was originally scheduled for KSC, October 11, 1994, at 11:36 am EDT.
-The KSC landing attempts on that date were waved off due to cloud cover over the Shuttle Landing Facility.